kadena-io/pact-5/docs/builtins/General/acquire-module-admin.md

 ### Arguments

-Use one of the following argument to define the value you want to retrieve using the `at` Pact function.

 | Argument | Type | Description
 | -------- | ---- | -----------
 | `ref` | modref | Specifies the module to acquire administrative capabilities for.